Sunday, January 4, 2026

 Candid Comments On A Writer's Job comical verse 716 by Angela Lansbury

-A writer's job is simple to write
+A writer's job is simple, to write

 White lies, turning black to white

-Make happy days from darkest nights
+Make happy days from gloomy nights

 Never mention that granny died

-Or daughter committed suicide
+Or daughter commits suicide

-Again, and gave us all a fright
+Again, and gives us all a fright

 A poet sometimes has to choose